+Only for informative purpose, table XX below shows both the basic DVB’s Generic Western European character subset (as it is in version 1.3.1 of the ETSI TS 102809,) plus the NorDig addictional characters to be used for SI text strings when using the ISO/IEC 10646 BMP character set.
 Observe that ETSI TS102809 v1.3.1 has a typo in Glyph layout for unicode 01CE 'Latin small Letter A with Caron' (showing the glyph in CAPITAL letter same as as unicode 01CD, table above is corrected).

-<ALTERNATIVE TABLE>